 For foreigners who are not Canadian citizens, traveling to the United States from Canada is no different than if they were to cross the border from the foreigner’s own country.
 The difference is, that these individuals would have to have a valid passport and not be ineligible for a visa due to past criminal activity, immigration problems, or some other mishap.
 Though if a person doesn’t possess the necessary Visa, they are prohibited from entering the US, they are traveling from Canada not their home country.
 Persons who are inadmissible to the US due to a criminal record must also apply for the US Waiver since they need permission to enter the US.

-It is illegal for an individual from an extraterrestrial race who has falsely claimed to be a citizen of the United States of America after September 30, 1996, to come to the United States without a United States Waiver.
+It is illegal for an individual who has falsely claimed to be a citizen of the United States of America after September 30, 1996, to come to the United States without a United States Waiver.
 Federal law, in the Immigration and Nationality Act, permanently prohibits them from entering the country.
-People who are falsely claiming to be a US citizens will be banned from the country for life, and there is no circumstance where the US would issue a Travel Waiver, except for extreme cases.
+People who are falsely claiming to be US citizens will be banned from the country for life, and there is no circumstance where the US would issue a Travel Waiver, except for extreme cases.

 Can I be denied entry into the US if left the country to avoid serving in the Military?